-By becoming a coach and fuelling success, you are contributing in a real way to world becoming a better place for all of us.
+Not everyone needs a coach, but everybody will benefit from one.
+And the world needs great coaches.
+By becoming a coach and fuelling the success of others, you are contributing in a real way to world becoming a better place for all of us.

-Like the people who you will coach, you will be a trail blazer, rather than a path follower.
-If this is you, then this advanced degree could be for you.
+You are a trail blazer, rather than a path follower.
+This is a developing and blossoming profession.
+So if this is you, this advanced degree could be for you.

-It could be that you want to work privately, offering your services to individuals and organisations.
-Alternatively, you might prefer to work as an internal coach in a large organisation.
+Maybe you want to work privately, offering your services to individuals and organisations.
+You might prefer to work as an internal coach in a large organisation.
 Or you could want to develop into leadership, bringing out the best in your team by leveraging coach leadership.
 Or you might be in a human services profession, and you want to incorporate coaching into your professional skill set.
 An example of this is the developing profession of nurse coaching.
 You could be the first to forge this path for your particular profession.

-And if you cannot resist that urge to rush to a decision, then this could be giving you information that this may not be the path for you.
+And if you cannot resist that urge to rush into a decision, then this could give you information that this may not be the path for you.
 You will after all be asking people to take time to explore, and if you cannot do it yourself…..then heed this message.